pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ║  -135.00 ║ GBP      ║
     ║ -1995.00 ║ USD      ║
     ╚══════════╩══════════╝

-## Grand Total
+As you can see, the `Total` and `Currency` columns result from the `AS` keyword, and the signage results from the `*`, meaning multiply, in the select statement.

+## Getting net values

 Now we can clearly decipher the different currencies and their values.
-With a small change in the query, we can combine them as a final sum.
-If we get rid of the `Direction` from grouping and change the parentheses, so that the `SUM` will take care of the whole thing including the multiplication this way:
+With a small change in the query, we can combine them as a final sum, adjusted for the negative and positive interactions alike.

+We can get rid of the `Direction` from grouping and change the parentheses, so that the `SUM` will take care of the whole thing including multiplication:

     SELECT SUM((`Amount`) * (
         CASE